4 things to know about being an independent contractor4 things to know about being an independent contractor

 • Learn which expenses you can deduct.
 Find an easy-to-understand list here, and the full IRS guidelines here.

 • Keep receipts.
-Save the receipt for every eligible expense, and sort them by category.
+Save receipts for every eligible expense, and sort them by category.
 (One folder for work supply receipts, one for health insurance receipts, etc.)

 • Log your expenses.
 Record your expenses in a spreadsheet, notebook, or accounting tool.
 When tax season comes, use this information to fill out the deduction fields in your tax forms.